If you self-publish, you need a plan to promote your book online.

 While they may run promotions from time to time, there is little likelihood that your book will be featured.

-Retailer promotions are usually for top-selling titles, or for a publisher that has paid for promotion.
+Retailer promotions are usually for top-selling titles, or more usually, for a large publisher that has paid for book promotion.

 Unless you have money to burn, hiring a marketing company to promote your books will be out of the question.